Health and Medicine

 *AI discloser statment*

-I used scite.ai to help me find information about cupping therapy that fits the goals of this textbook chapter.
-It gave me sources from outside the western world.
-I then used the other sources I had gathered to apply other elements to the chapter.
+scite.ai was used to help me find information about cupping therapy that fits the goals of this textbook chapter.
+It provided sources from outside the Western world, offering diverse perspectives.
+I then combined these with other sources I had gathered to strengthen the chapter’s content.

 scite.ai.
 (2023). scite.ai (beta version) [Large Language Model]. https://scite.ai/assistant